Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Introduction

 \section{Introduction}

 In the era of big data, the significance of data privacy has grown considerably.
-With the continuous collection, storage, processing, and sharing of vast amounts of personal data \citep{lane2014privacy}, there is a pressing need to protect sensitive information.
-Traditional data analytics and statistical inference tools, unfortunately, may fall short in ensuring such protection.
-However, the concept of differential privacy, initially proposed by theoretical computer scientists \citep{dwork2006calibrating}, has made substantial progress and found widespread use in various large-scale applications.
-In essence, differentially private algorithms incorporate random noise that is independent of the original database and produce privatized summary statistics or model parameters.
-The ultimate goal of differentially private analysis is to safeguard individual data while still allowing meaningful statistical analysis of the original database.
+With the continuous collection, storage, processing, and sharing of vast amounts of personal data, there is a pressing need to protect sensitive information.
+Unfortunately, traditional data analytics and statistical inference tools may fail to ensure such protection.
+The concept of differential privacy, initially proposed by theoretical computer scientists \citep{dwork2006calibrating}, has made substantial progress and found widespread use in various large-scale applications.
+Differentially private algorithms incorporate random noise independent of the original database and produce privatized summary statistics or model parameters.
+The ultimate goal of differentially private analysis is to safeguard individual data while allowing meaningful statistical analysis of the original database.